 Community can be achieved, but it requires open, honest, caring communication; sacrifice and loving adjustment in personal liberties; and a positive desire to help others develop their potential.
 To achieve community, Warner Pacific students willingly commit to the responsibilities and privileges of community life.
 Commitment is a two-way street.
-As students commit to the ideal of Christian community, Warner Pacific College makes a commitment to provide a positive model of Christian living.
+As students commit to the ideal of education within a Christian community, Warner Pacific College makes a commitment to provide a positive model of Christian living.
 The college makes a commitment within the spirit of Christian concern for others to fairness, justice and equitable treatment of all students.
+Warner Pacific College's goal is to help students live by biblical standards of moral integrity, social consciousness, and personal health, reflecting positive Christian values.
+As persons in process, not "finished products," and not desiring to disregard individual conscience or legislate moral behavior, responsible Christian choices are encouraged in all decisions as reflected in: